Gronis/OpenEcs/README.md

 To track if an entity is valid.
 OpenEcs accociates each entity with a version when accessed from the EntityManager.
 Whenever an entity is destoyed, the version for that Entity changes, and all entities with the old versions are invalid, as they no longer exists.

 ### Iterating through the EntityManager
-To access components with certain components.
+To access entities with certain components.
 There is a "with" function that looks like this

 ```cpp
 EntityManager entities;